tonethar/IGME-330-Master/notes/demo-web-audio-5.md

 convolver.connect(audioCtx.destination);
 ```

-- note that in the example code, we are loading both our source audio ("Captain Picard") and our IR file as *buffers* (raw bytes).
-In your code, you can load your source file normally, and will only need to load the IR file as a buffer.
+- note that in the example code, we are loading **both** our source audio ("Captain Picard") and our IR file as *buffers* (raw bytes).
+In your code, you can load your source file normally as in the AV HW, and will only need to load the specific IR file you are using as a buffer.